pelletier/go-toml/README.md

 ```

 There is no way to make v2 encoder behave like v1.
 A workaround could be to
-manually sort the fields alphabetically in the struct definition.
+manually sort the fields alphabetically in the struct definition, or generate
+struct types using `reflect.StructOf`.

 #### No indentation by default